 Even though water isn’t technically blue, everybody’s first association when it comes to the ocean is the color blue.
-If your brand has anything to do with water, use different tones of blue to create that wave effect that everyone is expecting to see.
+If your brand has anything to do with water, use different tones of blue in your color scheme to create that wave effect that everyone is expecting to see.

 Blue for Finance

-When it comes to finances, you want your brand to be viewed as stable and trustworthy – which is why you should use the color blue as explained earlier.
+When it comes to finance, you want your brand to be viewed as stable and trustworthy – which is why you should use blue in your website color scheme.

 Red for retail

-The red color scheme is very popular among retailers; 59% of retailers have red in their logo.
+Using red in a brand’s and website color scheme is very popular among retailers; 59% of retailers have red in their logo.
 The reason behind it is the fact that this color easily generates excitement and makes the customers want to complete the purchase.